USEFUL INFORMATION: SANTIAGO - CHILE

 Useful information about Santiago.

-Population: 5.8 million people
+Population: 7 million people.

 Altitude: 543 metres above the sea.